-I am co-editor of War Baby/Love Child: Mixed Race Asian American Art (University of Washington Press, 2013) and Queering Contemporary Asian American Art (University of Washington Press, 2017); co-founder of the Critical Mixed Studies conference, journal, and association; and a reviews editor for the Asian Diasporic Visual Cultures and the Americas (Brill); and events reviews editor for American Quarterly and I am a new editorial board member of Amerasia Journal (UCLA).
-I am currently illustrating Okinawan Princess: Da Legend of Hajichi Tattoos, written by Lee A. Tonouchi (forthcoming Bess Press) and am the lead curator for a Chicago-Midwest module for the Virtual Asian American Art Museum – a digital humanities project led by New York University in partnership with the Smithsonian and Getty Research Institute (forthcoming 2018).
+I am coeditor of War Baby/Love Child: Mixed Race Asian American Art (University of Washington Press, 2013) and Queering Contemporary Asian American Art (University of Washington Press, 2017); cofounder of the Critical Mixed Studies conference, journal, and association; reviews editor for the Asian Diasporic Visual Cultures and the Americas (Brill); and events reviews editor for American Quarterly and I am a new editorial board member of Amerasia Journal (UCLA).
+I am currently illustrating Okinawan Princess: Da Legend of Hajichi Tattoos, written by Lee A. Tonouchi and am the lead curator for a Chicago-Midwest module for the Virtual Asian American Art Museum – a digital humanities project led by New York University in partnership with the Smithsonian and Getty Research Institute (forthcoming 2018).

-I currently serve on the board of the Association for Asian American Studies (sections representative) and am a former board member of the Critical Mixed Race Studies Association(vice president), and Japanese American Service Committee.
+I currently serve on the board of the Association for Asian American Studies (sections representative) and am a former board member of the Critical Mixed Race Studies Association(vice president) and Japanese American Service Committee.
 Diversity MBA Magazine selected me as one of the 2012 “Top 100 Executives & Emerging Leaders Under 50.”